chrisjquinn/chrisjquinn.github.io/_posts/2021-10-05-PiVPN with DDNS.md

 -----

 ## The Briefest Definition
-When you go browse to some place on the internet, whether this be some website or a peer on a network, it is carried through the beautiful [internet protocol](https://datatracker.ietf.org/doc/html/rfc791).
-Whether it's HTTP or HTTPS, the usual model comes as *client* and *server*.
+When you go browse to some place on the internet, whether this be some website or a peer on a network, it is carried through the beautiful <a href="https://datatracker.ietf.org/doc/html/rfc791" target="_blank">internet protocol.</a> Whether it's HTTP or HTTPS, the usual model comes as *client* and *server*.
 With all the mumbo-jumbo of routing, the data essentially flows through the internet; a big fat cloud where what you want is on the other side.

 <img class="container" width="100%" src="/assets/media/2021/10/05/vpn-1.png" alt="Client-Server connection diagram through the internet both HTTP and with VPN">